Is it safe to travel to Bhutan? 10 Safety Tips for Your Bhutan Tour

 Sleeping Street Dogs in Bhutan

-Tap water is NOT safe to drink in Bhutan, and travelers should only drink bottled mineral water that can be found all over the country.
-Water in the faucets in Bhutan is not treated to the standards expected in western countries such as the United States and the United Kingdom, and as such is not safe to drink.
-However, it is fine to boil the tap water first, before drinking, which will remove the bacteria that can cause stomach problems, as well as ameba that can often be present in the deep-water that is pumped up from underground to be piped into homes and businesses.
+Tap water is NOT safe to drink in Bhutan, and you should only drink bottled mineral water that can be found all over the country.
+Water in the faucets in Bhutan is not treated to the standards expected in Western countries and, as such, is not safe to drink.
+However, it is fine to boil the tap water first before drinking, which will remove the bacteria that can cause stomach problems, as well as amoebae that can often be present in the deep water that is pumped up from underground to be piped into homes and businesses.
 You should also avoid ice that has been made from tap water when asking for cold drinks.

-The cuisine in Bhutan is one that is delicious, yet simple.
-Most meals consist of yak meat, chicken, pork, or beef, and often contain vegetables.
-Rice is a common component in all meals, and chilies feature heavily in almost all of the recipes in Bhutan.
+Bhutanese cuisine is delicious yet simple.
+Most meals consist of beef or chicken and often contain vegetables.
+Rice is a common staple in all meals, and chilies feature heavily in almost all of the recipes in Bhutan.
 However, this intense use of the chilies is often the main problem for international travelers to Bhutan, as they may not be used to the very liberal amount of dried, fresh, and ground chilies that are found in Bhutanese cuisine.
 Chilies are even used in some dishes as the main vegetable.

 Recommended Bhutan Tour Packages